Home Early

 We get a break, of sorts.

-In the Summer of '73, Michael Duby was in one of Kansas's fine penal institutions, and we didn't really know how, or want, to do the work of booking gigs.
+In the Summer of '73, Michael Duby was in Kansas's fine penal institution at Hutchinson, and we didn't really know how, or want to do, the work of booking gigs.

-Steve Dahl, a successful booking agent and former member of the Red Dogs, happened to catch an outdoor gig we did on the K.U. campus and, perhaps influenced by something he may or may not have smoked, thought we were ready for his increased attention (he told me this a few years later when he was the primary booking agent for the Billy Spears Band).
+Steve Dahl, a successful booking agent and formerly a horn player in the Red Dogs, happened to catch an outdoor gig we did on the K.U. campus.
+Perhaps influenced by something he may or may not have smoked, Steve thought we were ready for his increased attention (he told me this a few years later when he was the primary booking agent for the Billy Spears Band).

 Here's Becky singing outdoors on the K.U. campus, must have been Fall of '73.
-I don't know if this was the gig where Steve heard us or not, but it well could have been.
+I believe this was the gig where Steve Dahl heard us.
 Two things to notice:

 One is John Lomas in the background, leaning against the bus.
 John was playing with Michael Duby's band "Polio" at the time and would later become one of the Used Parts.

 The other is Becky's "Big Eat 73" button.
 The Big Eat was something of a tradition among local hippies for a few years, a mini-mini-Woodstock on Robbie Schall's farm.
 Substances were consumed.
 Becky would later marry Robbie when she came back from Oakland, have a child, and divorce him.
-Robbie died in the early 1980s.
+Robbie died in the early 1980s from a gunshot wound.

 Bud in tux